 If employee attendance consistently violates company policy, it may be time to fire them.
 Be sure to document each case of it, and make the employee aware of the consequences of continued absences or tardiness.

-7. Terminating for bullying.
+7. Termination for bullying.

 Workplace bullying, or workplace harassment, in the form of unwelcome, hostile behavior, is often a reason for termination.
-Document all complaints about it, and make the consequences clear.
+Document all complaints about it and make the consequences clear.

 8. Termination for safety violations.